 The Vikings were also some of Europe's best storytellers and the Norse sagas continue to fascinate modern audiences.
 And, by the way, they did not have horned helmets: No self-respecting Viking would want to look like a cow.

-Actor David Spinx gets a taste of what Viking life in Lofoten might have been like.
+Actor David Spinx gets a taste of how Vikings might have lived in Lofoten.

 Curator of the Lofotr Viking Museum, Marion Fjelde Larsen, picks some places in Norway well worth a visit to get that Viking feeling.